 Honestly, planning is also one of the best ways to save money in everyday life.
 We’ve always lived frugal lives but it’s allowed us to live a life that most people just dream of.
 To learn how we were able to quit our full-time jobs in our 30s, check out our About Us page.

 Planning ahead will give you a chance to control costs.
 A few budget-conscious things to consider when planning:

 - Bringing everything you need will save on emergency roadtrip purchases.
 Many destinations, like national park border towns, often charge a tourist pricing premium because they can.
 Skip to the Packing Lists section.

 - Accommodation options can be cheap or free with a little research and planning.
-Skip to the Accomodations section.
+Skip to the Accommodations section.

 - Pre-planning can help control travel costs by choosing fuel efficiency routes, strategically purchasing fuel and avoiding tolls.
 Skip to the Fuel section.

-- Sightseeing tour apps share similiar information as a guided tour at a fraction of the price.
+- Sightseeing tour apps share similar information as a guided tour at a fraction of the price.
 Skip to the Gypsy Guide section.

 - Accidents happen so plan for them.
 Have your ducks in a row with insurance, emergency savings and emergency equipment on board.
 Skip to the Prepare for the Worst section.

 - Servicing your vehicle prior to a road trip will save money on costly repairs.

 - Share your travel plans and check in with a trusted person regularly.
 If you don’t check in, they can notify authorities of your planned itinerary and your last known location.
 We constantly share our Google location with my mom for safety’s sake.